horazont/aioxmpp/README.rst

 or ask in the MUC or on the mailing list.
 The issues tagged as 'help wanted' are usually of narrow scope, aimed at beginners.

+Be sure to read the :file:`docs/CONTRIBUTING.rst` for some hints on how to author your contribution.

 Security issues
 ---------------